primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 hard to get right.
-This API surface exists only for the Chromium project, which has unique challenges (e.g., its own IPC system, complex sandboxing models) and has dozens of subtle use cases accumulated thtough over ten years of legacy of chrome://tracing.
+This API surface exists only for the Chromium project, which has unique challenges (e.g., its own IPC system, complex sandboxing models) and has dozens of subtle use cases accumulated through over ten years of legacy of chrome://tracing.
 The team is continuously reshaping this surface to gradually migrate all Chrome Tracing use cases over to Perfetto.